smurferson1/MineControl/README.md

   - Disable GPU and CPU miner Keep Logs option.
   - Data tracking: disable metrics you don't need.
   - Data Tracking: use the UserValue method for units and algos that don't change.
 Reduces processing a tiny bit.

-## Key Un-features
-- Doesn't support more than 1 GPU or CPU.
-- Doesn't support more than 1 GPU or CPU miner.
-- Not internationalized, translated, or respectful of Windows regional settings.
-- Kind of ugly.
-- Not very user friendly.
-- Chart data and stats can't be archived or restored.
-- Probably some allowed configurations that would make no sense or cause errors or crashes.
-- Engineering: badly engineered with a bunch of logic attached to the form and stuff.
-Sorry.
-- Most temperature and power management features are GPU-only.